nemaniarjun/projects/_faq/writing_a_great_proposal.md

 from your side.
 At all cost make sure you find something that interests you.
 We want this to be a fun and educating experience for you!

-Use the"draft" feature on the GSoC system, submit your draft early, get a lot of helpful feedback from us!
+Use the "draft" feature on the GSoC system, submit your draft early, get a lot of helpful feedback from us!